-Table 3 describes the resulting estimated benefits, costs, and fiscal externalities across 37 USACE-constructed level projects for which we are able to scrape construction cost data.
-Note that the fiscal externalities from protection benefits are positive while those from spillovers are negative.
+Table 4 describes the resulting estimated benefits, costs, and fiscal externalities across 37 USACE-constructed level projects for which we are able to scrape construction cost data.
 We normalize each category of total impacts by the level length of each project to account for any effects of project scale on total magnitudes.
+Several interesting findings emerge from